phuocpeter/BluetoothCar/README.md

 ![alt text](https://github.com/phuocpeter19/BluetoothCar/blob/master/BluetoothCarWires.png?raw=true "Instruction")
 - Download the [pre-compile app](https://github.com/phuocpeter19/BluetoothCar/releases/)
+- _Optional_: turn on dictation in System Perferences to use voice mode.
 - Choose the bluetooth port and then click connect.
 - Control the car with the UI buttons.